Babaji-B/Smart-Parking-Surveillance-AI-Model-/README.md

 - `best.pt`
   Trained YOLOv8s model file.
 The model was trained using a combination of the **CARPK dataset** and a custom-created dataset featuring **top-down (eagle view) vehicle images** to improve detection accuracy in parking lots.

+  📌 **Note**: The vehicle detection model was trained using a combination of the publicly available [CARPK dataset](https://paperswithcode.com/dataset/carpk) and a custom dataset created with top-down images of vehicles.
+Please ensure appropriate attribution when reusing or redistributing the data.

 - `bounding_boxes.json`
   Contains the predefined parking slot coordinates.
 These were manually marked using the **Ultralytics Parking Solution UI**, which allows you to define parking spaces and export them in JSON format.